Aditya-Amin/wp-affiliate-plugin/piklist/readme.txt

 * NEW: New field!
 Upload files.
 * NEW: Added new Piklist XML class.
 * NEW: Updated Piklist get_terms function.
 * NEW: Removed ability to run any shortcode in a widget.
-Moved to WordPress-Helpers plugin.
+Moved to Woract-Helpers plugin.
 * FIXED: notice issues.

 = 0.6.2 =